It’s the Atmosphere, Stupid!

 It’s the atmosphere that matters.
 Two people could do or say the same thing in their respective marriages and for one it is would be a relationship “win” and for the other a relationship “loss.”
 It’s the atmosphere created by how it was done or said that would make the difference.

 For example, if someone yields to their partner’s desire for how to spend Saturday morning, it will be a relationship “win” if it’s done kindly, with gracious support of what is important to the other.
 The same act of yielding will be a relationship “loss” if it is done begrudgingly, with an eye roll and heavy sigh, with palpable resentment.
 Ridiculously, the spouse who yields with this latter immature attitude will still want relationship points, saying something like, “What!?!
 I said I’d do it!
 What more do you want from me?”
 Loss!
-It should have been a relationship win, but wasn’t, due to how it was done.
+It would have been and should have been a relationship win, were it not for the way it was said or done.

-Relationships are simple at one level; people like to be around people with whom they feel good (see my article on whether we’re responsible for others’ feelings) and don’t like to be around people with whom they feel bad.
+Relationships are simple at one level; we like to be around people with whom we feel good (see my article on whether we’re responsible for others’ feelings) and we don’t like to be around people with whom we feel bad.
 Simple.
 In some relationships, it feels like we’re walking on a red carpet; in others, it feels like we’re walking on eggshells.
 On this basis, we look forward to being with some people and dread being with others.
 The difference is the atmosphere.

 I recall first meeting a female coworker and thinking, “This is one of the most beautiful women I've ever met.”
 By the time I left that workplace, I could see nothing attractive about her at all, even though her physical appearance had not changed.
 It was because in the time I worked there, I came to experience her as self-absorbed, rude, unkind, inconsiderate, foul-mouthed, argumentative, unreasonable, negative, and toxic.
 The atmosphere set by how she said and did what she did canceled her physical beauty, making an otherwise beautiful woman unattractive.

-The term, “walking on eggshells,” is often used by people in relationship with a toxic person… someone who is harsh, critical, easily offended, overly defensive, negative, talking but not listening, non-empathic, manipulative, controlling, or a combination thereof.
-In some relationships, it’s less like eggshells and more like walking through a field of landmines; one never knows what will trigger an explosion.
-It is an unhealthy atmosphere in which we feel unsafe.
+The term, “walking on eggshells,” is often used by people in relationship with a toxic person—someone who is harsh, critical, easily offended, overly defensive, negative, talking but not listening, non-empathic, manipulative, controlling, or a combination thereof.
+In some relationships, it’s less like eggshells and more like walking through a minefield; one never knows what will trigger an explosion.
+The relationship is permeated by an unhealthy atmosphere in which we feel unsafe.
 In such situations, our Sympathetic Nervous System (SNS) becomes activated.

 The SNS is supposed to be a temporary state of heightened defensiveness in response to occasional moments of danger.
-Cortisol and adrenaline are secreted to fuel the body to run or to fight, the heart pumps faster, pupils dilate, and more oxygen is delivered to the large muscle groups.
-All this combines to ready the body for self-defense.
-But reaching such a Defcon level should be rare—at least when at home with loved ones.
+Cortisol and adrenaline are secreted to fuel the body to run or to fight, the heart pumps faster, pupils dilate, and increased oxygen is directed to the large muscle groups.
+All of this combines to ready the body for self-defense.
+But reaching such a Defcon level should be rare—at least when at home and with loved ones.
 Even if one’s job requires regular activation of the SNS—such as law enforcement or military deployment—we want to retreat to a place of peace; to go home where self-defense is unnecessary; a place where we feel protected by our partner or spouse.
-It is physically unhealthy to live in an activated SNS state; we want and need our home and primary relationships to be characterized by an atmosphere of peace, safety, consideration, warmth and love.
+It is physically unhealthy to live in an activated SNS state.
+We want and need our home and primary relationships to be characterized by an atmosphere of peace, safety, consideration, warmth and love.
 Our partner needs the same.

 Renowned relationship expert, Dr. John Gottman, refers to the high ratio of positive-feeling interactions to negative-feeling interactions that characterizes satisfied marriages.
-He analogizes this ratio to a “Love Bank,” in which interactions that feel good are like deposits into a bank account, and interactions that feel bad like withdrawals from that account.
-Marital satisfaction is the account “balance.”
+He analogizes this ratio to a “Love Bank,” in which interactions that feel good are likened to deposits in a bank account, and interactions that feel bad are compared to withdrawals from the account. the account “balance” is the level of love and satisfaction felt in the marriage.
 Like financial bank accounts, the balance is high if deposits outweigh withdrawals.
 The more that is the case, the higher the balance.
-In relationships, it’s about the feeling; the atmosphere created not only by what is said and done, but by how it is done or said.
+In relationships, it’s the atmosphere created not only by what is said and done, but by how it is done or said.

 It’s important to note that deposits and withdrawals are not of equal value.
-Withdrawals cost five deposits.
-Dr. Gottman’s research finds that a withdrawal can set a couple back enough to require five deposits just to get back to even.
-We can’t say something harsh or be selfishly stubborn toward our spouse and then expect a bouquet of flowers to get us back to a good place.
-Gottman describes his “master couples” as those who intentionally limit withdrawals and intentionally multiply deposits.
-They stop themselves from saying or doing what would feel bad, whether by content, context, or atmosphere.
-They creatively think about how they can be kind and considerate toward their spouse; to build up and bless and bring joy to each other.
-They make sure their words and deeds are clothed with love, patience, gentleness, kindness, consideration, and generosity, such that the atmosphere created by even a small deed can be a huge deposit.
+Dr. Gottman’s research finds that withdrawals cost five deposits.
+That is, a withdrawal can set a couple back enough to require five deposits to get back to even.
+So, we can’t say something harsh or be selfishly stubborn toward our spouse and then expect a bouquet of flowers to get us back to a good place.
+Gottman describes as “master couples” those who intentionally limit withdrawals and just as intentionally multiply deposits.
+They stop themselves from saying or doing what would create a negative atmosphere and creatively consider ways to be kind and considerate toward their spouse; to build up, bless, and bring joy to each other.
+They make sure their words and deeds are clothed with love, patience, gentleness, kindness, consideration, and generosity, such that the atmosphere created by a small deed grows into a huge deposit.
 In this way, Gottman’s “Master Couples” maintain a ratio of “feel good” to “feel bad” interactions that hovers around 20:1.
 That is, 95% of the time, their interactions feel positive.
-Their Love Bank balance remains high, such that the marriage or relationship remains solvent despite occasional withdrawals.
+Their Love Bank balance remains high; the marriage or relationship remains solvent, despite occasional withdrawals.

 Back to simplicity… we like to be with people with whom we feel loved, respected and protected.
 Around such people we don’t have to protect ourselves.
-We’d like to be married to such a person, and so would our spouse.
-A protective atmosphere is what marriages and relationships need; an atmosphere that is peaceful, welcoming, loving, considerate, kind, patient, and gentle.
+We’d like to be married to such a person, and our spouse would love to be married to such a person.
+A protective atmosphere is what marriages and relationships need—an atmosphere that is peaceful, welcoming, loving, considerate, kind, patient, and gentle.